 Have You Run Out of Hot Water?

-With tankless water heaters, there are fewer limitations because there’s no tank to fill and heat.
-However, the “unlimited hot water” that many tankless water heater manufacturers boast can be misleading because you are limited by other factors in your RV’s plumbing system – mainly gray water tank capacity, but also fresh water tank capacity when dry camping.
+With tankless water heaters, there are fewer limitations because there’s no tank that must be filled and heated.
+However, the “unlimited hot water” that many tankless water heater manufacturers boast can be misleading because you will be limited by other factors in your RV’s plumbing system – mainly gray water tank capacity, but also fresh water tank capacity when dry camping.

 Technician Tip: On-demand or hybrid systems such as the Aldi or Truma Combi may not match the temperatures of tank-style and tankless water heaters.
 The problem is that they may use the same or similar names, such as tankless or on-demand, which can be misleading.
 All types will list the GPH, gallons of water at the advertised temperature, and the setpoint temperature of the system.
 The RV owner must look for and compare these real-world data points in order to get what they require for their personal needs.